ashap5/DcsTrialActivator/README.md

         Click the "Start" button in the profile menu to automatically activate Trials for the selected modules.
 Profiles

-The Auto-Trial Clicker allows you to manage multiple profiles, each containing a list of modules you want to activate trials for.
+The DcsTrialActivator allows you to manage multiple profiles, each containing a list of modules you want to activate trials for.
 You can easily switch between different profiles to activate trials for different sets of modules.
 Default Profiles

 The UserScript comes with a few default profiles to get you started: